This will be probably the shortest perfumes travelogue ever written in my blog series: what’s up in Paris?

 Now, here we have a problem: that depends on how much time you’ve got.
 A day or two will drive you crazy, a week wasn’t enough for me.

 If you have a one day stay in Paris, I suggest making a quick tour of grands magazines: GalleriesLafayette, BonMarché and Colette.

 Or Nose, 20 rue Bachaumont.
-Here you can find some well-known perfumes, all at one place, a fine selection.
+Here you can find some well-known perfumes, all in one place, a fine selection.
 Running around from one to the other will be a race with time, so dress properly and get those metro tickets ready!

-For a bit longer stay, lets say a couple of days, I suggest a visit to some major flagship stores, like the famous Guerlain shop on Champs Elysees.
+For a bit longer stay, let’s say a couple of days, I suggest a visit to some major flagship stores, like the famous Guerlain shop on Champs Elysees.

 Run quickly to see Serge Luton at Palais Royal.
 Do drop by AnnickGoutal’s at 14 rue de Castiglione, for some real chic Parisien, lingerie included (both in 1st arrondissement).
 I skipped Fragonard simply because I’ve spent days researching it in Grasse, but as long as you are running around the 1st, have a go.
 Oh, while you are there, drop in at Maitre Perfuemur et Gantier, yet another famous Parisian perfumer.